 Skip to main content

-- Intuitive control of prosthetic hands is an essential need for individuals using these devices.
-Meanwhile, the current control strategies use machine learning algorithms that convert the EMG activity recorded from the residual limb into different hand gestures in the prosthetic hand.
-However, biological hands are capable of continuous force and joint angle control.
-Therefore, we are examining the possibility of extracting more information for more continuous control in the prosthetic hand.
+• Intuitive control of MMIs such as prosthetic hands is an essential need for individuals using these interfaces.
+Meanwhile, current control strategies utilize machine learning algorithms that convert EMG activity into different hand gestures.
+However, to have intuitive control, such as the one in our biological hands, continuous force and joint angle control are essential.
+Therefore, we are examining the possibility of extracting more information for more continuous control in the MMIs.

-- Receiving sensory feedback during interaction with the environment is essential for successful motor implementation.
-However, the individuals who are using prosthetic hands do not receive sensory feedback from the device.
-This can create several issues, such as a lack of sense of embodiment over the prosthetic, lack of fine-tuned movement, and high cognitive load.
-Therefore, we are working on developing different invasive and non-invasive methods of sensory feedback and neuromorphic encoding to restore sensation.
+• Receiving sensory feedback during interaction with the environment is essential for successful motor implementation.
+However, during interaction with VR/AR or for individuals who are using prosthetic hands, there is no sensory feedback.
+This can create several issues, such as a lack of sense of embodiment over the device (e.g., prosthesis), a lack of fine-tuned movement, and a high cognitive load.
+Therefore, we are working on developing different invasive and non-invasive methods of sensory feedback and neuromorphic encoding to restore/augment sensation.